How to Become a Surgical Technologist in Wyoming

 - Laramie County Community College offers an Associate of Applied Science in Surgical Technology, which takes 11 months to complete.
 The program includes hands-on practice as well as laboratory demonstrations.
 Students must pass a drug screening and criminal background check, and tuition is currently about $1,713 per semester for in-state students.

 With any career you decide to pursue, you should put your best foot forward.
 Sometimes this may mean going out of your way to earn voluntary certifications and other credentials.
 Since Wyoming does not have any laws governing the practice of surgical technology, not all employers in the state will require applicants to be Certified Surgical Technologists (CSTs).
 However, even though it may not be a requirement, most employers strongly prefer applicants to have this credential, so being a CST will make it easier for you to land a job.
 Some medical facilities may also be willing to pay you more if you hold this certification.

 Every four years, you will need to recertify as a CST.
-This can be done by retaking the exam or by showing documentation that you’ve completed at least 60 credit hours of coursework in surgical technology during the four-year period between exams.
+This can be done by retaking the exam or by showing documentation that you’ve completed at least 60 credit hours of coursework in surgical technology during the four years between exams.

-Projections Managing Partnership (PMP) reported that, in 2016, there were 180 surgical technologists working in Wyoming.
+Projections Managing Partnership (PMP) reported that, in 2016, 180 surgical technologists were working in Wyoming.
 By 2026, there are expected to be a total of 210 people working as surgical techs in this state.

 Working as a Surgical Technologist in Wyoming

 Wyoming has the smallest population of all U.S. states.
 This means you will likely end up forming long-lasting relationships with coworkers and patients alike, in a state that is full of small towns.